-The Paradox of Self Improvement: Why Trying to Get Better Can Sabotage Your Ability to Improve
+The Paradox of Self Improvement: Why “Over-Trying” Can Sabotage One’s Ability to Improve

 Do me a favour - when you get into bed tonight, try your very hardest to fall asleep.
 You’ve probably tried this before and my guess is it didn’t go well.
 But how could this be?
 Aren’t we told all our lives that if you really want something you must to try your hardest to achieve it?
 I was and I believed it for a long time.

 But this idea doesn’t map well on to our the reality of our daily lives.
 Ever had to solve a really complex problem?
 Perhaps a difficult decision surrounding an investment, job or relationship?